apolopena/gitpod-laravel-starter/README.md

 The server is started in way that is compatible with `xdebug` for you via a command task set in .gitpod.yml

-**Debugging must be enabled before breakpoints can be hit and will last for an hour before it disables automatically.**
+**Debugging must be enabled before breakpoints can be hit and will last for an hour before it is disabled automatically.**
 To enable debugging run `debug-on` in a Gitpod terminal.
 To disable debugging run `debug-off` in a Gitpod terminal.